 “The essence of strategy is choosing what not to do.”

 Formulating winning strategies involves a journey of the executive team and select employees to reexamine their fundamental and deeply-held beliefs and insights about the organization’s past and future state.
-These activities generally provoke highly-emotional conversations and squabbles to arrive at a consensus for the creation of future strategic directions and plans.
-Without these obligatory skirmishes, supported with brainstorming and decision-making exercises, the end result may be a set of rubber-stamped strategies whose failings are easily exposed during implementation or later, by savvy market competitors.
+These activities generally provoke highly-emotional conversations and disputes to arrive at a consensus for the creation of future strategic directions and plans.
+Without these obligatory battles, supported by brainstorming and decision-making exercises, the result may be a set of rubber-stamped strategies whose failings are easily exposed during implementation or later, by savvy market competitors.

 65% of organizations have an agreed-upon strategy.